iancanderson/mondeal/README.md

 - 2-color property wildcards (in addition to the "any color" wild card)
 - If a player has more cards for a color than the set limit, start a new set for that color
 - When you have 0 cards, you draw 5 cards instead of 2
+- Player has to discard down to 7 cards at end of turn